seabiscuit-iv/CUDA-Path-Tracer/README.md

 If we intersect a bounding box, only traverse down if the intersection distance is closer than the current tracked primitive intersection.
 - **Node Sorting**
 Sort the child nodes based on their bounding box intersection distances, promoting more min-distance termination

+### Stack Height Optimization

+Earlier, we mentioned that in our SAH calculation, we do not calculate $C_L$ and $C_R$ due to its impracticality and just assume them to be 1.
+However, this has consequences, as these cost values were the only defense against creating severely unbalanced partitions, where one child tree has a much larger height than the other.

+In order to defend against this, we can use a default case, where if the split point is in the top or bottom 15% of the range, we default to using a midpoint split.
+This is a quick and dirty solution to this problem, but it provides a good enough result for this project's needs.
+We can compute a midpoint split on our axis by performing a partition about the $\frac{n}{2}$th statistic.

+This will guarantee that our tree height is no more than $\log _\frac{1}{1 - 0.15} n$, or $\log _{1.76} n$.
+For 2.5M triangles, this means our tree height is guarateed to be no more than 27.
+This is extremely important, because it allows us to create a constant-sized stack class (`src/stack.cu`) that will be stored in VPGRs rather than some paged memory module, creating noticeable performance gains.